Cabecera_GeoIntern

 Science Communication

-The science communication training teaches the latest practical skills in science communication including science writing, video production as well as communicating science through social media.
+The science communication training teaches the latest practical skills in science communication, including science writing, video production, and communicating science through social media.
 It is taught in an interactive way that will enable you to develop confidence and skills when communicating.
-Students will have the opportunity to undertake science writing, develop a short video, and receive feedback on their work.
+Students will have the opportunity to undertake science writing, develop an interview, a podcast, science Reel and short video.
+You will receive feedback on all your work.

 The key skills students will learn are:

-• How to write in a lively, engaging way about science for articles in the media and blogs.
+• How to present in a lively, engaging way about science for Reels, TikTok, and podcasts.

-• Producing a short video about your research and the research of others.
+• Producing a short video for Reels and TikTok about your research and the research of others.

-• Essential skills in presenting in front of a camera and in front of a live audience.
+• Essential skills in presenting in front of a camera or live audience.

-• How to use social media effectively to communicate about science/the environment.
+• How to utilise social media to promote your work.

 • Adapting your communication to different audiences.

-• How to do an engaging interview for written articles, podcasts and videos.
+• How to do an engaging interview for podcasts and videos.

 • Sound and video editing for brilliant audio (podcast) and video clips.